 Legislative Research Commission (LRC)

 The Legislative Research Commission (LRC) makes appointments to the National Technical Advisory Panel on Assessment and Accountability.
 This group advises the legislature and KBE concerning technical aspects of assessment and accountability.
 The panel members are nationally recognized testing experts and most of the members have participated in evaluations of Kentucky's previous testing system.
+The Kentucky Revised Statutes (KRS) and the Kentucky Administrative Regulations (KAR) are searchable from the LRC site.

 Education Assessment and Accountability Review Subcommittee (EAARS)